-Chop for parrots is simpler than you ever imagined.
-It is even faster and easier than grain bakes.
-I, too, am a chop convert.
+Chop for parrots is simpler than you ever imagined: Faster and easier even than grain bakes.
+As you may guess from this post, I, too, am a chop convert.

-The concept: All you do is put ingredients into a food processer and press the button to grind it up finely enough that the flock can’t pick bits out.
+The concept: Put ingredients into a food processer and press the button to grind it up finely enough that the flock can’t pick bits out.
 I first learnt about chop through the Parrot’s Pantry on Facebook some time ago, and again, later, through Parrot Nation.
 I’d experimented a little with making it by hand, without much luck.
 Then my parrots came home from quarantine, and magic – that food processor made all the difference.

 My success in getting them to eat it involved four major factors: